packit/packit.dev/content/packit-as-a-service/_index.md

 Once the builds are done, Packit lets you know how to install the RPMs inside your environment so you can try the changes before merging them.

+Optionally, Packit Service can run tests for the built software (i.e. copr builds) in all current Fedora OS releases via [Testing Farm](/testing-farm).

 Packit is also available as a [CLI tool](https://github.com/packit-service/packit/blob/master/README.md), so you can always try things locally on your own.
+Note that testing is not currently supported with the CLI tool.

 ## Integrating Packit-as-a-Service into your project or organization from GitHub Marketplace